PedroAlmeida21/PedroAlmeida21/README.md

 - 👋 Hi, I’m @PedroAlmeida21
-- 👀 I’m interested in Web Development and Blockchains
+- 👀 I’m interested in Web Development and Blockchain
 - 🌱 I’m currently learning Python and mastering REACT
 - 💞️ I’m looking to collaborate on any projects related to Web Development
 - 📫 How to reach me LinkedIn (https://www.linkedin.com/in/pedroalmeida22/)